zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “dying (dying) art (art)” is something that is be coming less and less common, that fewer people are interested in nowadays than, say, in the past.
 “Most people don’t get furniture or other things custom-made any more.”
 If something is “custom (custom) – made (made),” it is produced or made just for you.
 There’s only one of those.
 In British English there’s a won derful word, “bespoke” (bespoke), that describes basically the same idea.

  Jeannine says, “You know, you could always take a c ompletely different path, learning a completely different skilled trade.”
 A “ path” (path) is a way that you get from one place to another.
-In this case, Jeannine i s talking about how Orlando could do something completely different – not be a carpenter or a plumber or an electrician.
+In this case, Jeannine is talking about how Orlando could do something completely different – not be a carpenter or a plumber or an electrician.
 He could learn a different “skilled tr ade” – that is, a different job similar to the jobs we’ve been talking about.

 Orlando says, “Like what?”
 Jeannine says, “You coul d become a medical or dental technician or even get a cosmetology degree. ” A “dental (dental) technician” is a person who makes teeth – artificia l teeth, of course – and other things that are used by a dentist.
 Jeannine suggest s that Orlando could also get a “cosmetology (cosmetology) degree.”
 “Cosmetology”  refers to the business of making people’s hair, skin, and/or nails more attra ctive.